imfl/beautiful-jekyll/front/data-mining/index.md

 ![eu-dtw](eu-dtw.png)

-*DTW is sharp in detecting similarity even if a curve has been stretched or squeezed.*
+*DTW is sharp in detecting similarity even if a curve has been stretched or squeezed.
+Source: XantaCross, Creative Commons.*

-*Source: XantaCross.
-Creative Commons*

 As an initial attempt in the academic community, I introduced DTW into MP.